Rules and Regulations for a successful Apocalypse

 Festival security are trained in emergency first aid and are fully informed about the welfare facilities on site.
 There is a welfare tent on site.

 If you suspect any bad behaviour occurring on site, whether this be misuse of weapons, drug dealing, abusive behaviour, and sexual harassment, please report immediately to a member of crew.
 We have a fully dedicated security team on site and bad behaviour will NOT be tolerated.
 We will endeavour to keep to a "three strike" rule, however if your behaviour is a risk to anyone on site, you will be evicted from site at the event manager's discretion.

 Can I bring my dog?

-Dogs are permitted but must be kept on a lead at all time, no exceptions.
+Dogs are permitted but due to neighbouring livestock, must be kept on a lead at all time, no exceptions.
 This is to ensure everyone else's safety, protect people/other dogs/children and also keep the area clean.
 If you do not clear up after your dog, you will be evicted from the site.